move-coop/parsons/docs/databases.rst

 Redshift
 ********

-See :doc:`redshift` section for documentation.
+See :doc:`aws` section for documentation.

 *************
 Database Sync